john-clark/rust-oxide-umod/README.md

 Switch that allows you to open / close doors remotely

 [Remove Default Radiation](https://umod.org/plugins/remove-default-radiation)
-Removes default radiation zones, for use with plugins that enable server radiation
+Removes some zones, for use with plugins that enable server radiation

 [Remove Vanilla](https://umod.org/plugins/remove-vanilla)
+Remove without any useless things

 [Repair Tool](https://umod.org/plugins/repair-tool)
 Repair any entity that has health